List of GoBots characters: Fun Publications

 Treds is a main character appearing in Fun Publications fiction Withered Hope, a text and comic-based story.
-Sent to investigate the effect the destroying their universe six Gobots are reformatted to look like an Autobots and Decepticons and sent through the Interfacer to the source of the disturbance - the 22nd level.
+Sent to investigate the effect the destroying their universe six Gobots are reformatted to look like an Autobot and Decepticon and sent through the Interfacer to the source of the disturbance - the 22nd level.
 Treds was chosen to imitate a Decepticon so he could keep an eye on the Renegades Bad Boy and Bug Bite.
 They accidentally arrive on Transtech Cybertron where they are kept against their will in the city of Axiom Nexus.
 Bug Bite escapes without his allies using an astro beam device.
 The remaining Gobots run afoul of the Transtech Decepticon General Demolishor in a criminal investigation but are aided by Airazor, Crystal Widow and Cheetor.
-The Gobots receive upgrades from the shop of Swindle, Swindle and Swindle and are able to leave the dimension thanks to stolen transit passes.
+The Gobots receive upgrades from the shop of Swindle and are able to leave the dimension thanks to stolen transit passes.
 Once they arrive on Earth of the 22nd level where they find Bug Bite and his new Decepticon allies Weirdwolf and Dreadwind.

 Treds has a cameo in Transcendent which occurred at the same time as Withered Hope.
-He can be seen standing in line for processing in Axiom Nexus.